 - Share your blog post, freebie, quick tips and other people’s content on Twitter, Facebook and Instagram

-- Share a variety of 3-4 pins that you created on Pinterest and 5 repins of other content in a related niche
+- Share a variety of 3-4 pins or infographics that you created on Visme or Canva for Pinterest and post 5 repins of other content in a related niche

 - Engage, comment, like, post, reply, share, retweet, on all platforms

 Using Videos for a More Powerful Social Media Strategy

 Visuals are increasingly being used and are fabulous for engagements and creating instant connections with your audience!